yonush/picoXpander/README.md

 A board to simulate a elevator with 3 floors.

 - 1 button for each floor to call the elevator
-- 2 leds to indicate elevator travelling up or down
+- 2 LEDs to indicate elevator traveling up or down
 - 3 buttons for the inside of the elevator
-- 4-8 LEDS in a box to represent the elevator at each floor
+- 4-8 LEDs in a box to represent the elevator at each floor

 *Design currently under development.